-- An abnormally narrow spinal canal, which can be an inherited condition.
+- An abnormally narrow spinal canal.
+This can be a genetic condition.

-- Spondylolysis, which is a defect or fracture on one or both of the wing-shaped parts of a vertebra.
-A vertebra may slide forward or backward over the bone below and may squeeze the spinal cord or a nerve root.
+- Spondylolysis.
+A vertebra may slide forward or backward over the bone below and may squeeze the spinal cord.

 - Spinal fracture.

-- Fibrosis, which is excess, ropy tissue much like scar tissue.
-It can come from having spine surgery in the past.
+- Fibrosis.
+This is excess, ropy tissue much like scar tissue.
+It can come from having had spine surgery.

 Other symptoms may include: